 At the time I purchased this item, it was selling for about $18.
 So, why would I have paid $10.77 to sell for $18?
 Well, because I thought I was buying this item for $5.34.
 The item was found in a Christmas section with a sign saying 75% off all Christmas items.
 This item did not ring up at the right price, and I did not notice until I was going through my receipts.
 The takeaway: make sure to pay attention to the prices that items are ringing up at when checking out at the stores you go to, if you don’t it will cost you money.
 HERE is a link to the current amazon listing.

 Hopefully seeing these 3 items that I lost money on will help you avoid similar mistakes in the future.
-If you missed my last “mistakes” post, HERE is a link.
+If you enjoyed this read, check out my last “mistakes” post!
 If you have any questions or comments, please leave them below, or send me an email at firstname.lastname@example.org.